English Article

 Suga Shrine (須賀神社)

-*[Note:] Suga Shrine in Sugaura is not the one featured in the popular animation movie “Kimi no na wa” (「君の名は。」:”Your Name.”)
-There are actually more than 20 Suga Shrines throughout the country.
+Note: This Suga Shrine is not the one featured in the popular anime “Your Name” (君の名は。) There are over 20 Suga Shrines across Japan.

 Local Museum (菅浦郷土資料館)

-Looking at Lake Biwa from halfway around of the Shrine path (by Gaku.Y)
+Looking at Lake Biwa from halfway along the shrine path

-Teishoku‘ set with ‘Biwa-masu‘ (Biwa trout) sashimi @Sakichi (by Gaku.Y)
+Set meal with ‘Biwa-masu‘ (Biwa trout) sashimi @Sakichi

 Kappo ryokan Sakichi (割烹旅館 佐吉)